hackerschoice/thc-tips-tricks-hacks-cheat-sheet/README.md

 <a id="https"></a>
 **3.iii.b HTTPS reverse tunnels**

-On the server, use any one of these three tunneling services:
+On the server, use any one of these three HTTPS tunneling services:
 ```sh
 ### Reverse HTTPS tunnel to forward public HTTPS requests to this server's port 8080:
 ssh -R80:0:8080 -o StrictHostKeyChecking=accept-new nokey@localhost.run